-Working with one plant subject, this class will build your skills by the demonstration of techniques from initial washes to dry brush detail and finishing, and through individual instruction.
-The emphasis will be on close observation, accurate drawing, the many subtleties of colour and use of light to create a three dimensional painting.
+Working with one plant subject, this class will build your watercolour skills by the demonstration of techniques from initial washes to dry brush detail and finishing, and through individual instruction.
+The emphasis will be on close observation, accurate drawing on paper, the many subtleties of colour and use of light to create a three dimensional painting.
 Suitable for intermediate to advanced students, or those with drawing skills and experience in other media.

-Includes morning tea, and lunch on the Foundation & Friends Terrace.
+Includes lunches on the Foundation & Friends terrace

 Beverly was awarded a Gold Medal at the Royal Horticultural Society’s exhibition in 2007 and in 2010 was awarded the inaugural Gold Medal for Botanical Art by the New York Botanic Gardens.